Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 In Gorham, common business disputes tend to revolve around:

-- Contract disagreements, such as breach of sales, services, or supplier agreements.
+- Contract disagreements, including local businesses, or supplier agreements.

 - Partnership disagreements, including profit sharing, management rights, or dissolution issues.